 What happens if my dog has eaten a poisonous plant?

 Symptoms can range massively from an upset stomach with sickness or diarrhoea, to irritated skin.
 If they eat a foxglove – a plant very toxic to dogs – the impact can be much more dangerous and will require emergency veterinary care.
 Look out for:

 - Refusing food

-What should I do if my dog eats a poisonous plant?
+What should I do if my dog eats a plant?

-It’s useful to take the plant with you to help your vet identify what your dog’s eaten.
+If you can, take the plant with you to help your vet identify what your dog’s eaten.
 Common names for plants can vary (for example, there are three different plants commonly known as bleeding hearts), so having the plant to hand will help your vet correctly diagnose your dog.
-Treatments can range from simply making your dog sick to treating them for toxicity or even surgery if necessary.
+Treatments can range from simply making your dog sick to treating them for toxicity, even surgery if necessary.

 How can I stop my dog eating dangerous plants?

-Fortunately, many harmful plants have a horrid taste which puts most dogs off trying to eat them.
-At home, prevention is the best course of action:it’s better to not have any houseplants that are harmful to dogs.
-If you do, make sure they’re only in places where your dog won’t come into contact with them, and that they’re never at dog-level.
+At home, prevention is the best course of action.
+It’s better to not have any houseplants that are harmful to dogs.
+And if you do, just pop them in places where the dog can’t get at them.

-Outside, the trick is to be observant and ready to intervene if your dog looks like they’re about to eat something they shouldn’t.
+Outside, the trick is to be a bit more observant and ready to intervene if you see a snout heading where it shouldn’t.
 Whether in the garden or out for a walk, if your dog starts sniffing a harmful plant, a quick, sharp ‘no’ should do the job.
-But don’t count out having to physically remove your dog from the plant – or indeed a part of the plant from your dog’s mouth.
+But keep in mind you might have to physically remove your dog from the plant – or indeed a part of the plant from your dog’s mouth.